ai-forever/fusion_brain_aij2021/readme_en.md

 ![image](https://latex.codecogs.com/svg.image?\textrm{S}&space;=&space;\textrm{S}_{1}&space;&plus;&space;\textrm{S}_{2}&space;&plus;&space;\textrm{S}_{3}&space;&plus;&space;\textrm{S}_{4},)

 where S is a final score of the participant, S<sub>1</sub> is a score for the Code2code translation subtask, S<sub>2</sub> is a score for the Zero-shot object detection subtask, S<sub>3</sub> is a score for the Handwritten Text Recognition subtask, S<sub>4</sub> is a score for the Visual Question Answering subtask.

-Scores for each subtask will take values from 0 to 1 (the only exception is the CodeBLEU metric used to evaluate Code2code translation and may take values within the range from 0 to 100 – with a view to normalize it, the metric will be multiplied by 0.01) – therefore, the lowest value of final score will be 0, while the highest one will be 4.
+Scores for each subtask will take values from 0 to 1 (the only exception is the CodeBLEU metric used to evaluate Code2code translation: it may take values within the range from 0 to 100 – with a view to normalize it, the metric will be multiplied by 0.01) – therefore, the lowest value of the final score will be 0, while the highest one will be 4.
 Calculation of scores for each subtask shall be rounded to the third decimal place.
 The final score value shall serve as the basis for generating a leaderboard for the Fusion Brain Challenge task.

 # Prize pool

-Prizes for each winning place are fixed (FIX).
+For each winning place there is a fixed prize (FIX).
 The bonus shall depend on the winners’ final scores, but not exceeding the difference between the maximum (MAX) and fixed value.
-In each task, it is necessary to break the baseline.
+In each task, it is necessary to outperform the baseline.
 In each task, it is necessary to surpass baseline metrics for each subtask, while the integral metric should surpass the integral baseline metric at least by 0.15 (δ).

 The prize amount shall be calculated according to the following formula: